BondingHealth/documentation/README.md

 [Our exercises can be seen here](README-exercises.md)

-Please see this [Education design](design/education.jpg) for details.
+Please download the [Education design](design/education.jpg) for details.

 ### Analysis